-Residents should at all times be aware of other's sensitivity to noise.
+Residents should always be aware of others' sensitivity to noise.
 Doors should remain closed.
-Consideration of sleep and study times should be observed, especially with regard to noise (ie, music, TV, screaming, etc.).
+Consideration of sleep and study times should be observed, especially with regard to noise (ie music, tv, screaming, etc.).
 Any noise that can be heard outside a resident's room or which disturbs others is a violation of Quiet Hours.
-Quiet Hours begin at 10pm Sunday-Thursday and 12am Friday-Saturday.
+Quiet hours begin at 10pm Sunday-Thursday and 12am Friday-Saturday.
 Residents should not congregate in the hallways during Quiet Hours.
-During final exams Quiet Hours are in effect.
-The lounge should be used as an individual/group study hall
+During final exams, Quiet Hours are in effect 24/7.
+The lounge should be used as an individual/group study hall.

 While Quiet Hours are during set periods of time, Courtesy Hours are 24/7.
 This means there should be no excess noise at any given time in the residence halls.
-Residents should be aware of their noise level at all times and should be courteous of their roommates and neighbors.
+Residents should always be aware of their noise level and should be courteous of their roommates and neighbors.